922tech/social-media-panel/Readme.md

     - The login page is implemented at path "auth/login/"
     - State management is implemented using Redux along with redux-thunk actions

+## Project:
+    - to run the project you can run `docker compose up -d` (after setting up UI with docker).